Moodstocks/redisk/README.md

 * probably lots of memory leaks & issues to fix with Valgrind

 If you enjoy it, feel free to fork and send your pull requests!

+## Hack Day Paris

+This project has been created at [Hack Day Paris](http://hackdayparis.org/) - a Paris based 40-hour marathon of hyper-intensive design and development.

 ## Authors